Get streak-free results every time with professional squeegees, replacement rubbers, channels, and accessories....

 Q: "How low can my battery voltage get?"

-Q: "My battery has 12V in it but always runs out too quickly"
+Q: "My battery shows 12V but still runs out quickly"

-Q: "I got a bigger battery and it takes forever to charge"
+Q: "My bigger battery takes ages to charge"

 Q: "Do I need a split charge relay?"

-Q: "Does the SFC7 controller have a split-charge relay built in?"
+Q: "Does the SFC7 controller include a built-in split charge relay?"

-Q: "Do I need to have my engine running to use an SFC7 controller ?"
+Q: "Do I need the engine running to use the SFC7?"

 Related products